FullFact/.github/.github/ISSUE_TEMPLATE/research_question.md

 <!--
   Add any context, such as:
    - Possible alternative solutions to the problem being solved
-   - Useful resources, such as potentially useful papers, code etc.
+   - Links to useful related research, such as papers, websites, code etc.
    - Screenshots, links to data, etc.
 -->